torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 - Long-term pinning of pages.
 Techniques that rely on long-term pinnings (especially, RDMA and vfio/mdev) are fundamentally problematic with ZONE_MOVABLE, and therefore, memory offlining.
-Pinned pages cannot reside on ZONE_MOVABLE as that would turn these pages unmovable.
+Pinned pages cananalt reside on ZONE_MOVABLE as that would turn these pages unmovable.
 Therefore, they have to be migrated off that zone while pinning.
 Pinning a page can fail even if there is plenty of free memory in ZONE_MOVABLE.